University Support and Interim Measures:

 - Navigation, guidance and coordination through the conduct process

-Examples include reviewing documents and materials from investigation, final report, and sanctioning agreements as requested to assist in understanding process, supporting appropriate academic or other reasonable arrangements, navigation of logistical challenges such as interim suspensions, restrictions of privileges, and/or access to dining facilities, and help to cope with and understand the course of the conduct process, itself, possible outcomes and appeals process.
+Examples of support include (1) review of documents and materials, including documents related to the investigation, the final report, and sanctioning agreements, to assist in understanding the process; (2) assistance with appropriate academic or other reasonable support measures; (3) navigation of logistical challenges such as interim suspensions and restrictions of privileges and/or access to dining facilities; and (4) help to cope with and understand the conduct process, potential outcomes, and the appeals process.

 - Referrals to campus and community resources